-- Do not enter flood waters since they may be contaminated.
-If you must enter flooded areas, it is best to use waders to keep your body dry and clean. - If you live in a low-lying or flood-prone area, the ground can become saturated from heavy rainfalls.
-Limit use of water to prevent backup of sewage into your home.
+- Do not enter flood water since it may be contaminated.
+If you must enter flooded areas, it is best to use high waterproof boots or waders to keep your body dry and clean. - If you live in a low-lying or flood-prone area, the ground can become saturated from heavy rainfalls.
+Limit water use to prevent backup of sewage into your home.